-WAKE, Hiroaki Professor Neuroscience Neurophysiology Neuroanatomy TAKADA, Masahiko Adjunct Professor Neuroanatomy MARUYAMA, Megumi Project Associate Professor Neurophysiology Environmental Physiology AKTER, Nargis Project Assistant Professor Neurophysiology Section of NBR Project ISODA, Masaki Professor Neurophysiology NAMBU, Atsushi Professor Neurophysiology The promotion of National Bio-Resource Project "Japanese monkey" The improvement of monkey quality and the development of pathogen detection system

-This laboratory has been organized since 2002 for acceleration of National Bio-Resource Project (NBRP) "Japanese monkey".
+WAKE, Hiroaki Professor Neuroscience Neurophysiology Neuroanatomy TAKADA, Masahiko Adjunct Professor Neuroanatomy MARUYAMA, Megumi Project Associate Professor Neurophysiology Environmental Physiology AKTER, Nargis Project Assistant Professor Neurophysiology Section of NBR Project ISODA, Masaki Professor Neurophysiology NAMBU, Atsushi (Emeritus Professor) Project Research Staff Neurophysiology The promotion of National Bio-Resource Project "Japanese monkey" The improvement of monkey quality This laboratory has been organized since 2002 for acceleration of National Bio-Resource Project (NBRP) "Japanese monkey".
 National Institute for Physiological Sciences (sub-core facility) and Kyoto University (core facility) together keep promoting the project.
 NBRP "Japanese monkey" was established as a stable breeding of and supply system for Japanese macaques for laboratory use.
 We have performed the projects with emphasis on the followings: (1) establishment of the breeding system, (2) provision of monkeys for researchers in Japan, (3) collection of data characteristic of the Japanese macaque, and (4) integrative administration of NBRP "Japanese monkey".
 The Japanese macaques have high cognitive abilities and hand dexterity.
 Therefore, this animal species has been used for research into higher brain functions and various neurological diseases.
 We have administered this resource project while coordinating with researchers.
-We have collected data about Japanese macaques for the improvement of monkey quality.
-One of our aims is the development of detection systems for various pathogens in the Japanese macaque, including B virus and Simian retrovirus, in order to supply a high-grade biological resource. \ 中村克樹, 他, ナショナルバイオリソースプロジェクト「ニホンザル」の現状と課題 . 霊長類研究 33 巻 (2017) \ T. Isa et al., Japanese Macaques as laboratory Animals.
-Exp.
+We have collected data about Japanese macaques for the improvement of monkey quality. 中村克樹、他、ナショナルバイオリソースプロジェクト「ニホンザル」の現状と課題. 霊長類研究 33 巻 (2017) T. Isa et al., Japanese Macaques as laboratory Animals, Exp.
 Anim.
 58 (5), 451-457 (2009)